Areas of Research

 - Genetic Predisposition to Cancers Research

-In the image to the right, a double fluorescent Cre reporter system was used to monitor Cre recombinase activity.
-In this system, the transgene mT/mG expresses red fluorescence in cell membranes before Cre-mediated recombination and green fluorescence after Cre-mediated recombination.
-We can use this system in conditional knock-out strains to monitor cell-specific expression of Cre activity.
-The upper panel is a salivary gland; the lower panel is from the skin.
+In the image below, and at the top of the page, a double-fluorescent Cre reporter system was used to monitor Cre recombinase activity in skin.
+In this system the transgene mT/mG expresses red fluorescence in cell membranes before Cre-mediated recombination and green fluorescence after Cre-mediated recombination.
+We can use this system in conditional knock-out strains to monitor cell-specific expression of Cre activity and infer where our gene of interest is no longer expressed.